What is a Merchant Category Code?

-Who Decides the MCC?
+Who Decides the Merchant Category Code?

 When a merchant applies for a merchant account, there should always be a section for MCC.
 This section is generally determined by the merchant account provider, based on the information the merchant provides.
 The merchant can make an argument for why a different MCC matches their business more closely, but in the end, the issuer decides the MCC.

 This can lead to unintended consequences.
 One FlexPay merchant discovered their MCC wasn’t 5968, which it should’ve been.
 There was a typo, causing them to be 5698, a Wig and Toupee Shop!

 What does the future hold for MCC?
 Well, on September 6th, 2019, the proposal to begin drafting ISO/AWI 18245, a replacement for the current MCCs, was approved.
 When ISO 18245:2003 was started, it took just shy of 3½ years to be published, and even more to be adopted.
 So, don’t expect those MCCs to change until the mid-2020s, at the earliest!